 Electronic Spreadsheet Class 9 Notes

 Spreadsheet application is tool which is used to perform all kinds of calculations easily and accurately.
-LibreOffice Calc is used to perform the following activities accurately and efficiently.
+A spreadsheet software can store, manipulate, analyse the data and create graphical representations of data easly.

 • Tabulation of data